hunter-land/socklib/readme.md

 ![Build Status](https://github.com/hunter-land/socklib/workflows/Build/badge.svg) ![Test Status](https://github.com/hunter-land/socklib/workflows/Test/badge.svg)

 ## About
-This library brings a modern C++ interface to sockets, simplifies their use, and doesn't remove any functionality.
+This library brings a modern C++ interface to sockets, simplifies their use, and keeps all functionality (feature parity) with C sockets.

 ### Features
 - Addresses can be constructed from formatted strings alone, no explicit `AF_*` argument required (in most cases[⁽¹⁾](#notes)).